Compagnie Générale Transatlantique: The difficult start of postal service (1861–1880)

 To meet the contractual requirement that its fleet be built in France, the company must find local shipyards.
 With the construction of its first six ships having begun abroad (in particular SS Washington, the first liner built for the New York route), the Péreires were well aware of the prices charged by foreign shipyards.
 However, the prices offered by the domestic La Seyne-sur-Mer shipyards were significantly higher.
 Thus they acquired land near Saint-Nazaire and founded the Chantiers et Ateliers de Saint-Nazaire (later better known as the Chantiers de Penhoët).
 Engineers from the Scottish shipyards of John Scott came to provide their expertise to French workers and architects.
 At the time, the shipyards only built the hulls of their ships; the engines inside those ships were purchased from Le Creusot.

 In 1862, two years ahead of schedule, SS Louisiane inaugurated the route to Mexico, becoming the company's first success.
 This route's creation was particularly anticipated by the government because of the second French intervention in Mexico.
 Two years later, service on the New York – Le Havre route began with the paddle-steamer SS Washington providing postal service.
 It was later joined by SS France (first of this name) and SS Impératrice Eugénie.
 In 1867, the company switched from using paddle wheels to using propellers for its ships, partly because they were more fuel efficient.
 Taking advantage, among other things, of the American Civil War and the weakening of the American fleet, the company succeeded in conquering new markets.
-The Péreires notably set up a service specifically intended for French emigrants.
+The Pereires notably set up a service specifically intended for French emigrants.

 An economic and financial crisis in 1868 forced the Pereire brothers to file a petition of bankruptcy and to resign from the company's board.
 However, the company survived.
 The Franco-Prussian War of 1870 and the uncertain beginnings of the French Third Republic further reduced the traffic and profits of the transatlantic route while competition from other shipping companies increased.
 In 1873, as the company was recovering, its first major accident occurred. collided with the sailing ship Loch Earn, with a loss of life of about 226 people.
 The company's situation seemed catastrophic.
-In 1875, the Péreire brothers were called back to take over the company's helm again in order to ensure its recovery.
+In 1875, the Pereires brothers were called back to take over the company's helm again in order to ensure its recovery.
 That same year, however, Émile died.
 So it was Isaac and his son Eugène who led the recovery.
 In particular, they extended their activity by taking advantage of the virtual absence of competition to open a service in the Mediterranean between Marseille and Algiers in 1879.
 In that same year, the company became public.